A Brief History of Troop 48

 In 1982, Barry Moore became the Scoutmaster and served a thirteen year stint.

 The troop followed Covenant Presbyterian Church east to Shelby Drive and Germantown Road in May 1988, where it stayed until 2003 when it moved to the present location at Faith Presbyterian Church in Germantown.

 In 1988 we gained a new leader who has been a great help for so many years; Brian Issing, our “Token Yankee” from New York.

 Between the summer of 2009 and 2011 the troop grew by 50% thus allowing it to move from two to three patrols.

 In 2013 we expanded again and moved to four patrols: two regular and two new.
 We also had our 61st and 62nd Eagle Scouts.

-In the year 2014 we celebrated our 85th anniversary as a Scout troop.
-This makes us one of the five oldest troops in the Chickasaw Council, B.S.A.
+In 2014 we announced three more Eagle Scouts to get us to 65.
+We also held our 85th anniversary celebration with a dinner.
+Being 85 makes us one of the five oldest Troops in the Chickasaw Council, B.S.A.